-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL None in 2022 0 N/A TOTAL: Public Housing Units to be Removed in the Plan Year 0 iii.
+AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Arapahoe Court CO016333333 15 BHP is looking at voluntary conversion of the remaining 15 units of public housing at Arapahoe Court.
+The goal is to have this done in 2023.
+TOTAL: Public Housing Units to be Removed in the Plan Year 15 iii.
 Planned New Project Based Vouchers iv.
-Planned Existing Project Based Vouchers
+Existing Project Based Vouchers